-The Woodbine Mile is held every year at the Woodbine Racetrack in Toronto in mid-September.
+The Woodbine Mile is held every year at the Woodbine Racetrack in Toronto, usually in mid-September.
 It carries a purse of $1 million and is currently the only Canadian race that is part of the Breeders’ Cup Challenge Series.
 The Woodbine Mile is raced over exactly that 1 mile (8 furlongs) of turf race track and is meant for horses 3-years-old or up.

 Click here for news and information on the upcoming Woodbine Mile at the official website.